Definition

 Diagnosis

-You will be asked about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-The diagnosis may be made in a person who has had certain symptoms every day for at least two weeks.
+The diagnosis may be made in a person who has had certain symptoms every day for at least 2 weeks.

 More tests may be done to rule out other causes of depression, such as thyroid problems.